Assembly as Synthesis

 Discussion

-Symbolic synthesis is powerful because it knows nothing: its algorithm is agnostic to real world, and that is what lets the same backend solve pyramids, recipes, course scheduling, circuit verification, python package dependency resolution tasks alike, so efficient, so reliable, and so trustworthy.
-Neural synthesis is powerful because it tries to know a great deal: the priors a foundation model has internalised from terabytes of writing, code, images, videos are exactly what a SAT solver cannot have, and making it so good at guessing.
+Symbolic synthesis is powerful because it knows nothing: its algorithm is agnostic to the real world, and that is what lets the same backend solve pyramids, recipes, course scheduling, circuit verification, and Python package dependency resolution alike — efficiently, reliably, and trustworthily.
+Neural synthesis is powerful because it tries to know a great deal: the priors a foundation model has internalised from terabytes of writing, code, images, and videos are exactly what a SAT solver cannot have, and that is what makes it so good at guessing.

 Cost and speed